The Technology, Media and Telecommunications Review: Lithuania

 iii Restrictions on the provision of service

-In Lithuania, the CRA has imposed price limitations to certain providers for universal services, for call termination in public access telephone services, wholesale line rental services, wholesale local fixed access services, wholesale central access for massive market products, mobile call termination services, and broadcasting transmission services.
+In Lithuania, the CRA has imposed price limitations to certain providers for universal electronic communications services, mobile call termination services, wholesale of high-speed broadband services, general economic interest services, wholesale central access in fixed location services to mass market products, wholesale high quality access in fixed location services, broadcast transmission services and broadcast transmission services for the provision of content services to end-users.

 Communication network service providers have to provide access to their infrastructure in cases where the user of infrastructure cannot implement its right to electronic communication infrastructure, or where the costs of such implementation would be disproportionately high.
 The network operator is required to conclude the agreement with the user of the infrastructure following the principles of non-discrimination and transparency.